Mather-Sophi/sophi-onboarding-de/Readme.md

 ### Solution Submission:
 * Please fork this repository as a _private_ repository.
 It is important to keep your solution in a _private_ repository to avoid other potential candidates accessing your solutions.
-* Whenever feeling comfortable, you can create a pull request in _your_ repository and add *robertdecaire* as the reviewer.
+* Whenever feeling comfortable, you can create a pull request in _your_ repository and add *robertdecaire* and *bsayed-tgam* as the reviewers.
 * When you submit your pull request, *robertdecaire* will add some other team members.
 The team will review your code.
 We try to keep our comments limited.
 * You have the choice of addressing the comments and squashing your commits into one.
 The way you handle the comments is important to us.